shashkat/shashkat.github.io/README.md

-Hello Dear Reader, this is my personal portfolio website which I am developing and adding to with time.
+Hello reader, this is my personal portfolio website which I am developing and adding to with time.
 Hope you find something interesting here!

 credits: academicpages.github.io